narvalotech/jonathan.rico.live/content/projects/m-watch/index.md

 13. Align PCB models with watch body
 14. Finish designing watch body

-The result seems to fit quite nicely, I guess we'll see for sure when I actually build this thing !
+Again, printed at shapeways, and the models seems to fit quite nicely, I guess we'll see for sure when I actually build it entirely !

 [Assembly STEP file](3d/watch_assembled.step)